 Author: Marsha Simone Cadogan, Barrister & Solicitor

-This article is for general information purposes only and is not intended to be legal advise.
-For legal advise on copyright matters, contact Marsha Simone at 416-748-9236 ext.
-2.
+This post is for general information only, and is not intended to be legal advice.